ivanAlekseev04/ivanAlekseev04/README.md

 <h1 align="center">Hi 👋, I'm Ivan Alekseev</h1>
-<h3 align="center">An enthusiast from Ukraine that became passionate with programming after 9-th grade of school after writing science work in programming (porting Mario to Scratch and connecting then Kinect 360 with the sprite).
-Now I'm studying Software Engineering with passion, prefering back-end development mostly</h3>
+<h3 align="center">An enthusiast from Ukraine that became passionate with programming after 9-th grade of school.
+Now I'm studying Software Engineering with passion, prefering back-end development and design</h3>

 - 📫 How to reach me **vanyaalekseev94@gmail.com**